jajamoks/note-app/readme.md

 ## Exam Code 2

-Open online php editor(https://repl.it/languages/php_cli) and paste the code below:
+Open online php editor(https://repl.it/languages/php_cli) and paste the code below.
+Or you can check it here: https://repl.it/@MojicaMasamoc/ThunderousHeftyEquations
 ```
 <?php